 Projects that are scattered site with at least one site in a scoring census tract will receive a pro- rata score based on the proportion of total units located in a scoring census tract.
 Fractional scores will be rounded up to the next whole number.

-The Affordability Risk Index provides for scores for each census tract based on specific factors, all included in U.S. Census documents, and their relative rates of change between the data provided in the 2000 decennial census and the 5-year American Community Survey.
+The Affordability Risk Index provides for scores for each census tract based on specific factors, all included in U.S. Census documents, and their relative rates of change between the data provided in the 5-year American Community Survey.
 A full discussion of current Affordability Risk Index methodology and the list of the current scores by Census Tract are included on the Website.

 4) Transportation